Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Campaign-to-Visit Attribution

-DMOs increasingly use modeling to link marketing exposure to real visitation.
+DMOs are increasingly using modeling to link marketing exposure to real visitation:

 AI-based visitation probability modeling